pabloEntropia/essentia-labs/_posts/2019-10-19-tensorflow-models-in-essentia.md

 # How fast is it?
-Let's compare with the original Python implementation.
+Let's compare with the original Python implementation:

 ```python